 Today is Left-Handers Day and it’s time to celebrate!
 Scientists haven’t pinpointed why people are left-handed, but they know that genes are responsible about 25 percent of the time.

 According to the BBC, ten percent of the population is left-handed, including Barack Obama, Oprah Winfrey, and Jim Henson, which means you are sure to have some lefties in your classroom.
 They may struggle in this mostly right-handed world—so here are some tips to make their writing experience comfortable and successful.

 Children who can print sentences across the page are ready to tilt their paper at a slight angle to follow the natural arc of the writing hand.
 For left-handed children, put the left corner of the page higher, so the writing hand is below the line of writing.
 This practice encourages a correct, neutral wrist position.

 You may observe some left-handed children slanting their papers too much.
 They do this to prevent their wrists from hooking.
 Allow them to exaggerate the slant on their papers if it doesn’t cause speed or neatness trouble.

 Make free lefty-friendly worksheets with the A+ Worksheet Maker Lite.

 2. Cross Strokes

 Handwriting Without Tears® looks out for lefties!
-That’s why all our workbooks are lefty-friendly and help all children succeed in the classroom.
-Download a sample workbook page to see the difference.
+That’s why all our student editions are lefty-friendly and help all children succeed in the classroom.
+Download a sample student edition page to see the difference.